Cog-Creators/Red-DiscordBot/docs/intents.rst

 Intents
 -------

-Red currently requires **all intents** to be active in order to function properly.
+Blue currently requires **all intents** to be active in order to function properly.

-The reason for this requirement is that there are some technical challenges that need to be overcome before we're able to adapt Red to function with only *some* intents: these challenges are mainly due to the modular / extensible nature of Red and the fact that Red has a long history (dating back to 2016!), making big changes naturally slower to happen.
+The reason for this requirement is that there are some technical challenges that need to be overcome before we're able to adapt Blue to function with only *some* intents: these challenges are mainly due to the modular / extensible nature of Blue and the fact that Blue has a long history (dating back to 2016!), making big changes naturally slower to happen.
 In comparison, intents have been introduced fairly recently. |br|
 This is not a problem if you have a small bot: you can simply go to the `Discord development portal <https://discord.com/developers/applications/me>`_